Adopting a child from overseas

 You can adopt a child from overseas if:

-- they can’t be cared for in a safe environment in their own country
+- they cannot be cared for in a safe environment in their own country

 - the adoption would be in their best interests

 - the adopter has been assessed as eligible and suitable to adopt from overseas by an adoption agency in the UK

-If you want to adopt a child from overseas, you should contact either:
+If you want to adopt a child from overseas, you should contact a UK adoption agency through:

 The adoption process is similar to a UK adoption and will be done by a UK adoption agency that may charge a fee.